it-innovation/EXPERImonitor/samples/basicAndroidClient/README.txt

       * experimedia-arch-ecc-em-impl-1.1-SNAPSHOT.jar
       * experimedia-arch-ecc-em-spec-1.1-SNAPSHOT.jar
       * experimedia-arch-ecc-samples-shared-1.1-SNAPSHOT.jar

+  4. Add the following third party libraries:
+      * amqp-client-2.8.6.jar
+      * base64.2.3.8.jar
+      * commons-cli-1.1.jar
+      * commons-io-1.2.jar
+      * gson-2.2.2.jar

-  4. Open the basicAndroidClient in NetBeans
+  5. Open the basicAndroidClient in NetBeans

-  5. Clean and Build the basicAndroidClient (the result should be a debug APK)
+  6. Clean and Build the basicAndroidClient (the result should be a debug APK)

 Running the Android sample (on your desktop)